 Bank takes the risk on behalf of the savers and supports the potential borrowers.
 So that the borrowers invest those funds in a business.
 That business will offer job opportunities to some people and in turn, they spend their salary in the shops.

 The shop owner will deposit the money in a bank and the cycle continues.
 This cycle is the economic function of the bank which provides economic growth and channelize our people to be productive.

 Meaning and Definition of Economics

-Throughout the history there were many definitions given by the economic experts.
+Throughout history, there were many definitions given by economic experts.
 “The father of Modern Economics” Adam Smith defines Economics as a study of wealth i.e. how wealth is created and utilized.
-This definition only bothers about wealth not about the people.
+This definition only bothers about wealth, not about the people.
 So it is called wealth definition.

-According to Alfred Marshall an English economist (1842 to 1924) “Economics is a science of human welfare.
+According to Alfred Marshall, an English economist (1842 to 1924) “Economics is a science of human welfare.
 He thought wealth means any commodity which gives satisfaction and provides welfare to the people.
-Hence his definition is called as welfare definition.
+Hence his definition is called a welfare definition.

-Economics is also known as science of choice since the resources available in the country is limited and can also be used for different purposes.
-The available resources are scarce and so the people cannot fulfill all of their needs or wants.
-So they have to take decision based on the available resources with them.
-Therefore it is also referred as science of choice.
+Economics is also known as the science of choice since the resources available in the country is limited and can also be used for different purposes.
+The available resources are scarce and so the people cannot fulfil all of their needs or wants.
+So they have to make decisions based on the available resources with them.
+Therefore it is also referred to science of choice.

 Different Branches of Economics

 If we say choices of Peoples then choices of individual and choices of majority or overall will come into the picture.
 Thus Economics has two branches namely